 In my mind this begs the question: “As a writer, when are you ready to have your book published?”

-Writers who have something to say and long to be published authors, tend to become impatient.
+Writers who feel they have something to say and long to be published authors, tend to become impatient.
 Your preparations to publish involve much more than finishing a manuscript and writing an effective book proposal.
 You need also to:

 - Find/identify/make connections with/get to know the audience for you and your book.
 (Start this ongoing process, in fact, even before you write the manuscript.)